 If your answer to that question is a nonchalant shrug, give it a pass for now.
 It's doubtful the cards will increase in price over the coming months, and there's a chance AMD will show up with a new graphics card in 2019 that could push prices down on the GeForce RTX offerings.
 Either way, you're saving money and with any of the above GPUs, you can still get plenty of enjoyment from games.

-GeForce RTX 2080 Ti Founders Edition: A Titan killer at a Titan price
+Nvidia RTX 2080 Ti: A Titan killer at a Titan price

-It's almost impossible to predict what will happen in the coming months on the gaming front.
-Nvidia has new graphics hardware sporting tons of new features, and at least 25 games are slated to use one or more of the new rendering modes.
+Nvidia has graphics hardware sporting tons of bespoke features, and at least 25 games are slated to use one or more of the new rendering modes.
 Combined with improvements from further driver tuning, the GeForce RTX 2080 Ti might increase the performance gap another 10 percent or more and 'normal' rasterization games.
 And for anything that uses ray tracing—whether that's RTX, DXR, or Vulkan—the Turing cards should hold a commanding lead over any other option.

-The problem is that initial pricing is just too high for me to justify.
-If you're not in a dire need to upgrade, just keep what you already have or buy a modest 10-series card, and then wait and see if the $999 2080 Ti cards show up to the party.
+The problem is that pricing is just too high for me to justify.
 As usual, owners of Titan cards (all three of you) will now need to look with envy at the RTX 2080 Ti performance, and then wait for the inevitable Titan RTX variant.
-Maybe when that arrives, prices on the GeForce RTX models will fall to more 'reasonable' levels.
+But even now that has arrived, prices on the RTX 2080 Ti models still haven't fallen to more 'reasonable' levels.

 Everything about the RTX 2080 Ti is extreme, from the design to the specs, the features to the price.
 I can't in good conscience recommend such a card for most people, but damn if I don't want one.
-For those with deep enough pockets, by all means, forget the price and go nuts—it's the new king of the graphics card playground.
+And if you'd bought one at launch, you'll have had the top gaming GPU for around two years now.
+For those with deep enough pockets, by all means, forget the price and go nuts—it's still the king of the graphics card playground this many years on.
 If all you care about is extreme performance, pay no heed to the man behind the curtain (ie, the score) and get your game on.
 The rest of us will watch in envy.

 The simple fact is that GeForce RTX 2080 Ti enables a new level of gaming performance.
 By that token, I find it more desirable than the less expensive RTX 2080.
 It has more of everything, most critically performance.
 In that sense it's the new 'best' graphics card.
-But gamers don't really need it, certainly not in 2018, and the final score (eg, good but not great) reflects this.
+But gamers don't really need it, even in 2020.